joyent/conch-api/docs/modules/Conch::Controller::User.md

 Creates a user.
 System admin only.

-Optionally takes a query parameter:

-\* 'send\_mail' (defaulting to true), to send an email to the user with the new password
+Optionally takes a query parameter `send_mail` (defaulting to true), to send an email to the user with the new password.

 Response uses the NewUser json schema (or UserError for some error conditions).